kr15h/rijnieks.com/content/workshops/ffmpeg-shadertoy/index.md

 ### Day 2

 Fins all the good shaders you can on [Shadertoy](https://www.shadertoy.com/results?query=&sort=hot&filter=webcam).
 Apply them to short video clips of yours using your custom-compiled version of FFmpeg.
+If you do not have or want to have your own videos, you can download a [pack of videos from here](https://www.dropbox.com/sh/gin4o4jok4n9huf/AADQ-to5oiJaFUQeqTPIfZqsa?dl=0).

 ### Day 3